fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/beyond-batch.md

 The real enabler促成者 for new processing models in Hadoop was the introduction of YARN \(which stands for Yet Another另一种 Resource Negotiator交涉者\) in Hadoop 2.
 YARN is a cluster resource management system, which allows any distributed program \(not just MapReduce\) to run on data in a Hadoop cluster.

-In the last few years, there has been a flowering of different processing patterns that work with Hadoop.
+In the last few years, there has been a flowering of different processing patterns模式 that work with Hadoop.
 Here is a sample:

 * Interactive SQL